jun7/wyebadblock/README.md

 then
 copy **easylist.txt** to ~/.config/wyebadblock

-this only checks 'easylist.txt'
+wyebadblock only checks 'easylist.txt'

----
+### Disabling

 Setting chars(whatever) to the env value $DISABLE_ADBLOCK disables adblock.